News

 Advertising

-If seeing shooting stars in real life is on your bucket list, this is your best shot!
-One of the most impressive and reliable meteor showers of the celestial calendar is set to light up Australian skies in mid-December, also marking your second last chance to wish upon a shooting star in 2024.
+If seeing shooting stars in real life is on your 2025 bucket list, you've got one last shot!
+One of the most impressive and reliable meteor showers of the celestial calendar, the Geminids, is set to light up Australian skies this week, also marking your final chance to wish upon a shooting star in 2025.
 Keen to catch the fast and furious space show?
 Here’s everything you need to know about watching the Geminid meteor shower in Australia.

 What is the Geminid meteor shower?